App version: 0.1.0

 Compare Credit Cards With Lantern

 Getting a business credit card gives you access to working capital, helps you build your company's credit history, and makes it easy to keep your business spending separate from our personal spending.
-If you’re interested in finding out what type of business credit card you might qualify for, Lantern by SoFfi can help.
+If you’re interested in finding out what type of business credit card you might qualify for, Lantern by SoFi can help.
 With our easy online comparison tool, you can research the lowest interest rates and fees, and find the best rewards for your business.

 Frequently Asked Questions